code-423n4/2023-01-astaria-findings/data/descharre-G.md

 ## 6 if statement is unnecessary
 [PublicVault.sol#L103-L107](https://github.com/code-423n4/2023-01-astaria/blob/main/src/PublicVault.sol#L103-L107)
 Deposit function avg gas saved: 735
-Decimals will always be 18 in this case.
+Decimals will always be 18 in this case so if statement is unnecessarey
 ```solidity
     if (ERC20(asset()).decimals() == uint8(18)) {
       return 100 gwei;